Emjay-19/Retail-Demand-Inventory-Optimization/README.md

 - Which warehouses fulfill the highest demand?
 - Which warehouses generate the most revenue?
 - Are certain warehouses specialized in specific product categories?
-- Which warehouses or locations have the greatest demand concentration?
+- Which warehouses have the greatest demand concentration?
-- Which locations should receive more inventory focus?
+- Which warehouses should receive more inventory focus?
 - Where should inventory be strategically allocated?
 ## Overall Business Decision